Designing “Assistant” — a Hebrew typeface family for Google Fonts

 I knew I wanted to introduce triangles to the font.
 As a start, I chose to “neutralize” the letter which is most fun to draw — Alef — and draw it and the Tzadi as a stroke of straight lines which form sharp triangles in the counters of the letter, inspired by Crown of Aleppo.

 Latin script is rounder than Hebrew and the “g” in Source Sans is styled as two circles on top of each other — the top, a perfect circle, and bottom, elliptical.
-This figurative richness is missing from the Hebrew sans serif script, but since I wanted to mimic the the Latin, I had to insert rounder shapes to the Hebrew, which is charachtestically square.
+This figurative richness is missing from the Hebrew sans serif script, but since I wanted to mimic the Latin, I had to insert rounder shapes to the Hebrew, which is charachtestically square.

 This lead to the next group of letters, the rounded base group, in which I decided to incorporate an arch which intersects with an angled geometric stroke, in order to form a triangle.

 This revealed the solution to drawing the letter “Tet”.
-I didn’t want to break away from the flow of arches and close the “tet” with a straight apex, so I continued the stroke from bottom to top and terminated the stroke with an angle, to resemble a calligraphic feel.
+I didn’t want to break away from the flow of arches and close the “tet” with a straight horizontal stroke, so I continued the stroke from bottom to top and terminated the stroke with an angle, to resemble a calligraphic feel.
 I then repeated this with the letters “samech”, “shin”, “ain”, “kuf” and “gimel”.
 It instilled the font with a lot of round white space and uniform flow, which help in creating a consistent rhythm.

 The letter “mem”, on the other hand, was drawn as round as possible.
 It’s letter with a lot of white space which instills circularity, especially near a sharp pair such as Yud and Vav